-Conditional Merge Based on a Formula Field
+Conditional Merge Based on Formula Field

-For example, you could create a conditional merge section based on a formula field on an Opportunity record to merge ONLY if there is at least one product related to the Opportunity.
+Create a conditional merge section based on a formula field on an Opportunity record to merge ONLY if there is at least one product related to the Opportunity.

 - Create the section and content on template builder.